 1869 Sister Mary Irene Fitzgibbon opens the New York Foundling in a rented house on East Twelfth Street.
 The post-Civil War increase in cases of infanticide and infant abandonment prompts some prominent laymen to ask the Archbishop of New York for the help of the Sisters of Charity in response to this need.

-1879 Sisters open St. Vincent’s Retreat (later Hospital), Harrison, to care for the mentally ill.
+1879 Sisters open St. Vincent’s Retreat (later Hospital), Harrison, Westchester County, to care for the mentally ill.

-1884 Sisters begin St. Agatha Home, Nanuet, for dependent and neglected children, which will later affiliate with New York Foundling.
+1884 Sisters open St. Agatha Home, Nanuet, for dependent and neglected children, which will later affiliate with New York Foundling.

 1888 St. Joseph’s Hospital, Yonkers, is incorporated under the direction of Sisters of Charity.